 The future of ADHD prescription drug costs

-Hopefully, ADHD medication becomes more affordable for everyone who needs it.
+Hopefully, ADHD medication like Vyvanse becomes much more attainable to everyone who needs it.

-I do believe that the prescription medication situation will become a lot more affordable in America in 2017 and beyond.
-But of course, we’ll have to wait and see what happens to be sure.
+I can only hope that the prescription medication situation becomes a lot more affordable in America in 2017 and beyond.
+But of course, we’ll have to wait and see what happens.

 According to Drug Discovery & Development, Shire will hold the patent to Vyvanse until the year 2023.
 This means that other companies can’t create generic versions of Vyvanse until years from now.

 I think that Shire is an excellent company, so that’s OK with me.

 I just want to see more people being able to afford ADHD medication prescription costs.